 Pat has a distinguished record in community affairs, serving on more than two dozen boards of directors including: the Arts Council of Greater New Haven (serving as board chair), the legendary Shubert Theater, Yale New Haven Hospital, Choate Rosemary Hall, the University of New Haven, The Waterbury Foundation (now known as the Connecticut Connecticut Community Foundation…serving as board chair), and The New Haven Leadership Council (serving as chair).
 Pat was the only woman corporator of New Haven Savings (now known as First Niagara Bank).

 Pat holds a BA from Smith College and an Executive MBA from the University of New Haven.
 She has received numerous community awards for her leadership throughout Connecticut.

-Pat is an enthusiastic supporter of Gulfshore Playhouse, currently serving on the Marketing, Development and Capital Campaign committee.
-She has made a gift to both the Annual and Capital Campaign.
+Pat is an enthusiastic supporter of Gulfshore Playhouse currently serving on Marketing, Development, and Capital Campaign Committee,